by Joy Thierry Llewellyn

 PEARSON, Carol.
 The Hero Within.
 Pearson presents a detailed introduction to 12 archetypes that you will find helpful for character development.

 SEGER, Linda.
 Creating Unforgettable Characters.
 Another classic that never becomes dated.
-The same goes for her three other books listed below.
+The same goes for her three other books listed below, and anything else she has written.
+I’m an unabashed fan.

 —— Making a Good Script Great, Revised & Expanded 3rd Edition.